 And this is how they would appear if the elevator doors were appropriately oriented.

 As you can see, Kubrick did not simply take the hall and reverse it while editing.
-Compare the wall hangings to when Wendy is viewing the elevators, before they are reversed and the blood flows out.
-The rug wall hangings with the unreversed elevators are in the same position on the "left" wall as they are in the vision when the elevators are reversed and the blood flows from them.
+Everything else is in its proper orientation, only the elevator doors have reversed.
 Kubrick has once again tricked us so that we aren't seeing what we believe we are seeing.

 629 MS Danny in the maze.
 (2:14:57)